Embedding Dimension Phenomena in Intersection Complete Codes: Flexible Sunflowers

 Now, $H$ has dimension $d-1$, so we may apply Tverberg's theorem to our points $p_i$ with $r=k+1$.
-We obtain a partition $P_1,\ldots, P_{k+1}$ such that $\bigcap_{i=1}^{k+1} \conv\{P_i\} \neq \emptyset$.
+We obtain a partition $P_1,\ldots, P_{k+1}$ such that $\bigcap_{i=1}^{k+1} \conv(P_i) \neq \emptyset$.
 Choose any point $p$ lying in this intersection, and observe that $p\in H$.

-Let $B$ be the set of well supported points in $\partial U$, and choose supporting halfspaces $\{H_b\mid b\in B\}$ as per Lemma \ref{lem:goodhalfspaces}.
-Since $b\notin U$, it lies in at most $k$ petals of $\U$.
-Therefore by Lemma \ref{lem:goodhalfspaces}, each $H_b^>$ contains all $p_j$ except for at most $k$.
+Let $B$ be the set of well-supported points in $\partial U$, and choose supporting halfspaces $\{H_b^>\mid b\in B\}$ as per Lemma \ref{lem:goodhalfspaces}.
+Recall by Lemma \ref{lem:goodhalfspaces}, that for any $b\in B$, the halfspace $H_b^>$ contains all $U_j$ (and thus $p_j$) except for at most $k$.
 In particular, there must be some $P_i$ such that $H_b^>$ contains all points in $P_i$, and hence also their convex hull.
 Thus $p\in H_b^>$ for all $b\in B$.
-But by Lemma \ref{lem:densecut}, this implies that $p\in \overline U$.
+But by Lemma \ref{lem:densesupport} and Lemma \ref{lem:densecut}, this implies that $p\in \overline U$.
 Since $p\in H$ and $H$ was constructed not to contain $U$ or any of its boundary points, this is a contradiction.

-To prove the second part of the theorem, recall that Proposition \ref{prop:fails} shows that when $d\ge 2$ and $n = dk$, we can choose a $k$-flexible sunflower $\U$ in $\R^d$ and points in each petal whose convex hull does not intersect the center of $\U$.
+To prove the second part of the theorem, recall that Proposition \ref{prop:fails} shows that when $d\ge 2$ and $n = dk$, we can choose an open $k$-flexible sunflower $\U$ in $\R^d$ and points in each petal whose convex hull does not intersect the center of $\U$.
 This proves the result. \end{proof}

 \begin{remark} Note that when $k=1$, Theorem \ref{thm:flexible} is the same as Theorem \ref{thm:sunflower} (the usual Sunflower Theorem), and the application of Tverberg's theorem in the proof above reduces to an application of Radon's Theorem.
 Thus the fact that Theorem \ref{thm:flexible} generalizes Theorem \ref{thm:sunflower} is directly analogous to the fact that Tverberg's theorem generalizes Radon's. \end{remark} \begin{remark} In terms of neuroscientific motivation, flexible sunflowers are natural to investigate.
 Allowing some codewords beyond singletons, but of a fixed weight, accounts for some tolerance to error in data gathering and also captures a wider range of possibilities.
 We hope that flexible sunflowers may yield meaningful bounds on dimensions in experimental data. \end{remark}